flora-suite/flora/README.md

 ## :star: Credits

+Flora is based on the [Lichtblick](https://github.com/Lichtblick-Suite/lichtblick) open source code.
-Flora originally began as a fork of [Foxglove Studio](https://github.com/foxglove/studio), an open-source project developed by [Foxglove](https://foxglove.dev/).
+Lichtblick originally began as a fork of [Foxglove Studio](https://github.com/foxglove/studio), an open-source project developed by [Foxglove](https://foxglove.dev/).